Kitware/vue-vtk-js/README.md

 # vue-vtk-js

 Vue.js based declarative vtk.js visualization pipeline.
 In other words this project allow you to leverage vtk.js using Vue component syntax to describe your 3D scene.
-Kind of like X3dom with the X3D format except that here we leverage React components that could be extended to build your own tools.
+Kind of like X3dom with the X3D format except that here we leverage Vue components that could be extended to build your own tools.

 ## Usage